Tush Push: Implementation by the Philadelphia Eagles

 Sirianni introduced the play's concept to the Eagles upon joining the team in 2021.
 The team ran its first iteration in Week 5 against the Carolina Panthers, when Eagles fullback Jack Stoll pushed quarterback Jalen Hurts from behind to get him over the goal line.
 The team ran it again in Week 11, in a home game against the New Orleans Saints, this time with tight end Dallas Goedert motioning across the formation before settling in directly behind Hurts.
 When the ball was snapped, Goedert pushed Hurts to help get the yard needed to successfully convert for a first down.

 The Eagles continued to incorporate the play during the 2022 season, trying out different variations in short-yardage situations.
 Then-Eagles offensive coordinator Shane Steichen later cited their Week 5 matchup against the Arizona Cardinals as a turning point.
 Initially, it was merely one of the Eagles' many short-yardage plays, but after successfully using it to make five out of six first-down conversions against the Cardinals, the team decided to make it their singular focus in those situations.
 During the next week's game against the Dallas Cowboys, the team additionally lined up a running back behind Hurts, resulting in the now-familiar formation of two players on each of the quarterback's hips.
-The controversial play became widely known as the "Tush Push", as well as the "Brotherly Shove", which is a play on the "City of Brotherly Love" nickname for Philadelphia.
 Following the season's end, Stoutland recruited Scottish rugby coach Richie Gray into the Eagles organization to refine the play's technique.

-After successfully incorporating the play into their offensive playbook, the Eagles began implementing new variations to further confuse the defense.
-During the 2024 NFC Championship Game the Eagles incorporated a hard count into the play, resulting in the opposing Washington Commanders drawing three consecutive encroachment penalties.
-Commanders linebacker Frankie Luvu received a disqualification warning after getting called for the first two penalties during this sequence, and after the Commanders were penalized for the third time, the referee warned that a touchdown would be automatically awarded to the Eagles if it happened again.
-In a 2025 Week 4 match against the Tampa Bay Buccaneers, the Eagles ran two variations when lining up in the Tush Push formation.
-The first occurred on first-and-goal when Hurts threw the ball underhand to Goedert, who followed a set of blockers into the end zone, and the second occurred during a third-and-1 near their opponent's goal line, when Hurts broke the formation to hand the ball off to Barkley, who ran a jet sweep for an easy uncontested touchdown.